Immigrant investor programs: Cyprus

-Introduced in 2012, with several subsequent amendments, the Cyprus Golden Visa or Residency by Investment Program allows applicants who invest €300,000+ in an approved category to apply for permanent residency in Cyprus.
-After 8 years of residency, which includes 5 years of physical presence in Cyprus, it may be possible to apply for citizenship.
+Introduced in 2012, with several subsequent amendments, the Cyprus Golden Visa or Residency by Investment Program allows applicants who invest at least €300,000 +19% VAT in an approved category to apply for permanent residency in Cyprus.

-Closed down
+Discontinued

 Canada

 The country historically had a national-level Canadian Immigrant Investor Program since 1986, but it was suspended in 2014.
 Most of the applicants were Chinese, who preferred to settle on the Pacific coast.
 The program has been associated with the lack of housing affordability in Vancouver.

 Quebec maintains its own program, also established in 1986 – the Quebec Immigrant Investor Program – since the province has the right to set its own immigration policy due to a legal agreement with the federal government.
 The program was suspended between 2019 and 2024 by the province, citing problems with the program's "integrity" and low retention rate.
 In 2024, the government reopened the reformed program, which imposes more stringent financial requirements and requires the applicants to be fluent in French, barring the majority of potential investors.

 Ireland

 Introduced in 2012 the "Immigrant Investor Program" (IIP) offered non-EEA nationals residence permission based on long-term investment into enterprises, investment funds, real-estate or non-profits in the Republic of Ireland.
-It did not offer permanent residency in Ireland, but could be extended every few years for an indeterminate period.
+It offered a path to citizenship in Ireland through living in Ireland under the programme.

 The IIP closed in early 2023.
 Since 2012 the program has brought €1.17 billion to Ireland.
 The majority of investments were made by Chinese nationals.